akka/akka/akka-docs/src/main/paradox/stream/operators/Source/lazilyAsync.md

 # lazilyAsync

-`lazily` has been deprecated in 2.6.0, use `Source.lazyFutureSource` instead.
+`lazilyAsync` has been deprecated in 2.6.0, use `Source.lazyFutureSource` instead.

 @ref[Source operators](../index.md#source-operators)